KC area man becomes first person in Kansas to receive 3D-printed pelvis - KTVZ

 Click here for updates on this story

-KANSAS CITY, Kansas (KCTV, KSMO) — A first of its kind surgery at the University of Kansas Health system is giving a local man a second shot at life.
+KANSAS CITY, Kansas (KCTV) — A first of its kind surgery at the University of Kansas Health system is giving a local man a second shot at life.
 The history making procedure could provide hope for some cancer patients in the metro.

 Curt and Alicia Melin just recently moved to Lone Jack, MO from Overland Park, KS.
 It’s been an adjustment as they learn to take care of their new 5 acres of land.